Eunice-art/Quotez/README.md

 [Go Back to the top](#SimpleQuoteApp)
 ## Authors Info
-#### William Owalla
+#### Eunice Mungai
-Incase of any problem, send me an email on [this link](william.owalla@student.moringaschool.com)
+Incase of any problem, send me an email on:eunice.mungai@student.moringaschool.com

 ## License
 This project is licensed under the terms of the MIT license.
-Copyright (c) 2022 William Owalla
+Copyright (c) 2022 Eunice Mungai

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: